-I took a couch pillow, seeing that there had been a sharp pocket knife and a nunchucks.
+“Huh,” I said, seeing that it was a sharp pocket knife and nunchucks.

 “Now, let’s test these babies out!”
 I say, banging the bars of the window rapidly.

-She reminded me of myself; when I was her age.
+She reminded me of myself when I was her age.

 “Well, she told me to get something for her in this big building.”

-“So since she wanted to get it.”
+“So, since she wanted to get it.”
 She says with a toothy grin.

 She starts going into her pocket, looking for the object.
 “Oh, it’s right here!”
 She says, taking out a diamond ring.